mehulagg/gitlab/doc/development/testing_guide/flaky_tests.md

 ```

 **Before putting a test in quarantine, you should make sure that a
-~"master:broken" issue exists for it so it doesn't stay in quarantine forever.**
+~"main:broken" issue exists for it so it doesn't stay in quarantine forever.**

 Once a test is in quarantine, there are 3 choices: